Visiting Artist Profile: Carolina Zanelli

 Though she cites no specific aesthetic influences or deliberate references, Carolina’s work often alludes to meditations on place, choice, and identity.
 She has made works resembling traditional medieval labyrinths, but uses the familiar forms as a venue to experiment with subtle explorations of color and pattern.
 According to her website, “Labyrinth represents my own life: How many times have I chosen one way rather than another?
 Why turn right instead of left, or vice-versa?
 How did I get to where I am?
 Can I go back?
 Where would I be if I had chosen just ONE different path?”
 Ruminating on the passage of time and the pathways of our lives while manipulating the formal elements of material and design certainly feels like the natural pursuit for someone who found their calling by way of a chance encounter.

 As she moves forward, Carolina continues to teach in Spilimbergo and internationally.
-Much like Karen Ami, founding director of the Chicago Mosaic School, she feels a impelled toward building a better presence for mosaics in the contemporary art market and the critical arena.
+Much like Karen Ami, founding director of the Chicago Mosaic School, she feels impelled toward building a better presence for mosaics in the contemporary art market and the critical arena.
 Recalling an exhibition in Paris where she showed her work, she says “there were gallerists there, but they didn’t know what to do with it.
 ‘Did you paint this?’ they asked- they didn’t really know what it was!”
-With her art, she endeavors to break away from the question “what is this for?” and implications of functionality and instead let the mosaic medium act as a vehicle for sheer visual expression and artistic process, whether it be decorative, didactic, or esoteric.
+With her art, she endeavors to break away from the question “what is this for?” and implications of functionality linking mosaic to its architectural and decorative pigeonhole and instead let the mosaic medium act as a vehicle for sheer visual expression and artistic process, whether it be decorative, didactic, or esoteric.

 Carolina Zanelli has been a visiting artist at the Chicago Mosaic School since 2006.
 Most recently she taught two workshops, Color Theory and Modern Mosaic Portraiture.